muratk5n/thirdwave/en/README.md

 ---

 I'd seen the actress J. Alexander way before, in a little show called Kyle XY..
-She was great, with that stauesque look.
+She was great, with that statuesque look..
 The only negative, a bit chubby in places..
 But she made an excellent transition to her next phase, w demanding action, and looks quite fit.
 I'm impressed.

 ---